zammad/zammad-admin-documentation/manage/users/via-the-admin-panel.rst

       Click the **New User** button to open the New User dialog, or click on an existing user to edit.

-   .. hint:: See :ref:`user-details-reference`
-      for help with the New/Edit User dialog.

 🗑️ Deleting users
    .. figure:: /images/manage/users/delete-user-via-user-management.gif